Our pioneering work with Google in Oakland and Houston shows that levels of air pollution vary much more widely than was previously known.

 In January, 2019, the Mayor of London, EDF, C40 (an international consortium of 90 cities tackling climate change) and a host of partners launched Breathe London, an ambitious project that will measure and map Londoners’ daily exposure to air pollution using a network of advanced air pollution sensors deployed across the city.

-Seeing pollution mapped this way makes us better advocates for cleaner air and smart development choices.Cassandra Ely, Project lead at EDF
+Seeing pollution mapped this way makes us better advocates for cleaner air and smart development choices.Elena Craft, senior health scientist at EDF

 Taking the model to cities worldwide